loftywaif002/books/books/go/0050-strings/010-finding-strings.md

 @file finding_strings2.go output sha1:9fa45203c4ae55075c6b726b2692c813240971e9 goplayground:iyxoEzHw4p7

-## Find all occurences of a substring
+## Find all occurrences of a substring

 Above, we only found the first occurrence of the substring.
 Here's how to find all occurrences: